shreyasrajiv/Algo/README.md

 # Algo
-Code for programming assignments in JavaScript from the Coursera Algorithms course
+Programming assignments in JavaScript from the Coursera Algorithms course